FWYongxing/dnspod-DDNS/README.md

 # dnspod-DDNS
 A Kotlin implementation of dynamic DNS client working with https://dnspod.cn

-* Docker image can be found at [fuyongxing/dnspod-ddns](https://cloud.docker.com/repository/docker/fuyongxing/dnspod-ddns/general)
+* Docker image can be found at [Docker Hub](https://hub.docker.com/r/fuyongxing/dnspod-ddns)
 * This project is built on top of [Kotlin](https://github.com/JetBrains/kotlin) and [Retrofit](https://github.com/square/retrofit)

 # Quick start with docker
-#### start container with a config file
+## start container with a config file

 `docker run -it --network host  -v YOUR_CONFIG_FILE:/application.conf fuyongxing/dnspod-ddns`